 As the owner of a new Chevrolet, you are automatically enrolled in the Roadside Assistance program.
-This program provides technically trained advisors who are available 24 hours a day, 365 days a year, minor repair information or towing arrangements.
+This program provides technically trained advisors who are available 24 hours a day, 365 days a year, to give minor repair information or make towing arrangements.

-For more information see Roadside Assistance Program on page 8-7.
+For more information see Roadside Assistance Program (U.S. and Canada) on page 13-7 or Roadside Assistance Program (Mexico) on page 13-10.

-Roadside Assistance and OnStar
+Roadside Assistance and OnStar (U.S. and Canada)

-If you have a current OnStar subscription, press the OnStar button and the current GPS location will be sent to an OnStar Advisor who will assess your problem, contact Roadside Assistance, and relay exact location to get you the help you need.
+If you have a current OnStar subscription, press the button and the current GPS location will be sent to an OnStar advisor who will assess your problem, contact Roadside Assistance, and relay your exact location to get the help you need.